Pennsylvania Educational Improvement Tax Credit Program (ETIC)

 - Make sure you are designating your tax credit to Mount Saint Joseph Academy.

 Benefits to you

-- Because of recent changes to the tax laws, when you make a donation to Mount by redirecting your taxes through the BLOCS LLC your potentially non-deductible state income tax becomes a deductible federal charitable contribution.
+- Because of recent changes to the tax laws, when you make a donation to Mount by redirecting your taxes through a BLOCS of Foundation for Catholic Education LLC your potentially non-deductible state income tax becomes a deductible federal charitable contribution.